AbayKapatia/JS_Notes/Objects.md

 `for (let code in codes) {
   alert(code); // 1, 41, 44, 49
 }`
-	- Adding a plus "+" sign before each code is enough `let codes = {
+	- Adding a plus "+" sign before each code is enough <br>
+	`let codes = {
   "+49": "Germany",
   "+41": "Switzerland",